A Weekend Guide to Eating & Exploring North Park, San Diego

 North Park, located northeast of Balboa Park, is one of San Diego’s best up and coming neighborhoods.
 Some say it has a hipster vibe, but I prefer to think of it as just a fantastic spot with an eclectic array of experiences to be had.
 I got a chance to spend a weekend in the area and explore much of what it has to offer.
-This guide should help you have a fantastic time in this special neighborhood and I guarantee you that the people and businesses will have you planning your next trip before you even leave.
+This guide should help you have a great time in this unique neighborhood, and I guarantee you that the people and businesses will have you planning your next trip before you even leave.
 So without further ado, here is how to spend the weekend in North Park, San Diego.
 Information from my trip in 2017.

-I usually opt for the best budget friendly / well reviewed hotel I can find.
-In North Park I usually end up staying at the Berkshire Motor Hotel which is a no frills hotel but it is close to downtown, well priced and clean.
+I usually opt for the best budget-friendly / well-reviewed hotel I can find.
+In North Park, I often end up staying at the Berkshire Motor Hotel, which is a no-frills hotel, but it is close to downtown, well priced, and clean.

 Day 1 – Saturday